MahanMehrvarz/PromptingRealities/examples/RGBLED-assistant/README.md

 ```

 - The assistant greets you (`WELCOME_MESSAGE`), calibrates the microphone, and attempts an MQTT connection.
-- Type or speak your request (e.g., “Set the LED to soft orange at half brightness”).
+- Type or speak your request (e.g., "Set the LED to soft orange at half brightness").
 The assistant replies and publishes the corresponding RGB payload.
 - If the MQTT connection fails, the assistant continues in local-only mode so you can still interact and preview payloads.

 ### Command shortcuts